instill-ai/pipeline-backend/pkg/component/CONTRIBUTING.md

 }
 ```

+In our testing methodology, we use two main approaches for mocking external services:

+1. In some components, we mock only the interface and skip testing the actual client, as with services like Slack and HubSpot.
+2. In other components, we create a fake server for test purposes, as with OpenAI integrations.

+Moving forward, we plan to standardize on the second approach, integrating all components to use a fake server setup for testing.

 ### Initialize the component

 The last step before being able to use the component in **💧 Instill VDP** is